prosvita/QIRIMTATARTILI/text/mark_tven/__tom_soyyerniñ_serguzeştleri/_chapter/mark_tven__tom_soyyerniñ_serguzeştleri_chapter_01.en.md

 It consisted in a peculiar bird-like turn.
  Produced by touching the tongue to the roof of the mouth,at short intervals in the midst of the music.
  The reader probably remembers how to do it, if he has ever been a boy.
-Diligence and attention soon gave him the knack of it, and he strode down the street with his mouth full of harmony and his soul full of gratitude.
+Diligence and attention soon gave him the knack of it.
+ And he strode down the street with his mouth full of harmony and his soul full of gratitude.
 He felt much as an astronomer feels who has discovered a new planet—no doubt, as far as strong, deep, unalloyed pleasure is concerned, the advantage was with the boy, not the astronomer.

 The summer evenings were long.